NeelGarde/NeelGarde/docs/04-Schematic/schematic.md

 ## Overview

-This schematic is design to support .... (highlight functionally, power, and controller).
+This schematic is design to support a water-quality monitoring system.
+This subsystem functions as a user interface, supporting up to 4 sensor boards to be added to it.
+It features a speaker to alert the user of dangerous levels, as well as a screen and button interface.

 ![schematic](Individual_Subsystem_Image.png){style width:"350" height:"300;"}